tsw horizontal spacer #fafafa.png

 Sovereignty, Children & The Anthropocene

-~ seeds of my inquiry
+~ an inquiry

 The word sovereignty has been stuck on my tongue since the year 2001.
 I was pregnant and my eldest was a toddler and I read the Kabat-Zinn’s book, Everyday Blessings.
 The authors shared their desire to raise sovereign children and as soon as I saw the word, I knew I wanted it for my own kids.